-Regardless of what model is used to send updates, as illustrated in Figure 4, the API SHOULD allow a Primary to: send a vehicle version manifest (step 1) receive a link to a Timestamp metadata file in return (step 4) download associated files (step 5).
+Regardless of what model is used to send updates, as illustrated in Figure 4, the API SHOULD allow a Primary to: \ send a vehicle version manifest (step 1) \ download associated metadata and image files (step 4).

 The API MAY require authentication, depending on the OEM's requirements.